 Where to go in Jeju Island

-Its a role that most women didn’t choose but were forced to undertake as teenagers when Jeju men were sent off to wars or endured long trips on the dangerous high seas.
+It’s a role that most women didn’t choose but were forced to undertake as teenagers when Jeju men were sent off to wars or endured long trips on the dangerous high seas.
 Historically Jeju has had a larger female population and these strong women took charge of the household and provided for their family with centuries of free diving Jeju’s coastal waters.
 They are a dying cultural gem on Jeju and if you get the chance to meet a Haenyeo definitely take it!
+Do not miss this one of the best things to do in Jeju Island.

 Manjanggul Lava Tubes

-Walking along the pathway you’ll see various lava rock formations along a well lit path.
+Walking along the pathway you’ll see various lava rock formations along a well-lit path.
 If you really want to take a good photo I recommend bringing a tripod into this underground wonder.
 Even though the cave is over 7 kilometers long the section you’re allowed in will only take about 30 minutes to walk each way.
 At the end is a giant lava stalagmite perfect for a photo!
+We started from cool things but have reached to breath-taking things to do in Jeju Island.

 Gimnyeong Seonsegi Beach